 This trend, combined with the popularity of superhero movies, has created more pressure on men to look good.
 While having a strong and streamlined body is generally good for your health, stubborn fat deposits and sagging skin can be difficult to deal with, even with diet and exercise.

-Fortunately, there are viable solutions, such as liposuction vs tummy tucks, to help you achieve the body you want.
+Fortunately, there are viable solutions, such as liposuction vs tummy tuck, to help you achieve the body you want.
 In this article, we’ll explore both options, as well as their combination, and help you decide which is best for you.

 WHAT IS LIPOSUCTION?

 “Liposuction, also called lipoplasty, liposculpture suction, lipectomy, or lipo, is a type of cosmetic surgery that breaks up and ‘sucks’ fat from the body,” explains Medical News Today.
-“It is often used on the abdomen, thighs, buttocks, neck, chin, upper and backs of the arms, calves, and back.”
+“It is often used on the lower abdomen, thighs, buttocks, neck, chin, upper and backs of the arms, calves, and back.”

 The tummy tuck is also known as abdominoplasty.
 It is also an invasive surgical procedure.
 Specifically, according to the American Society of Plastic Surgeons, it “removes excess fat and skin and restores weakened muscles to create a smoother, firmer abdominal profile.”